-When you’re designing software, you start by figuring out what you want to get out of the program—well, if you’re smart you do.
-Covey’s “Begin with the end in mind” is a good rule of thumb for most any kind of project.
+As I understand it, when you’re designing software, you start by figuring out what you want to get out of the program.
+Covey’s maxim “Begin with the end in mind” is a good rule of thumb for most any kind of project.
 Groupware designed for business is designed to serve different purposes and goals than family groupware would be.
 There are obviously some commonalities.
 Families and businesses need to share some of the same kinds of information.
 Presumably, family members have common goals, just as the employees of a company would have common goals.

 There are basic differences in the information needed by coworkers and family members, though.
 I’ve never needed to know what size pants a co-worker wears, and I need that information for my family members on a fairly regular basis.
 I didn’t plan meals on a regular basis for any employer or do major grocery shopping for the office.
 I didn’t really need to see my coworkers’ schedules when doing meal planning, either.
 The fact that the guy in the next office is out of town next Tuesday doesn’t affect my shopping.
 The fact that Sam is going to be at a meeting next Tuesday night does affect dinner that night.